googleapis/api-common-java/README.md

 To build this project, JDK 11 or above is required.
 The build produces Java bytecode targeted for Java 8.

-The project uses Maven to build while it also provides Bazel build.
+The project uses Maven to build.

-If you build this project in Bazel, it requires Bazel 4 and basic UNIX commands (e.g., `cat`).

 Contributing
 ------------